ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 connections (from "localhost", the same machine the PostgreSQL server is installed on).

-UNIX socket is fine if you want Eagle ERP and PostgreSQL to execute on the same machine, and is the default when no host is provided, but if you want Eagle ERP and PostgreSQL to execute on different machines [#different-machines]_ it will need to `listen to network interfaces`_ [#remote-socket]_, either:
+UNIX socket is fine if you want Eagle and PostgreSQL to execute on the same machine, and is the default when no host is provided, but if you want Eagle and PostgreSQL to execute on different machines [#different-machines]_ it will need to `listen to network interfaces`_ [#remote-socket]_, either:

-* Only accept loopback connections and `use an SSH tunnel`_ between the machine on which Eagle ERP runs and the one on which PostgreSQL runs, then configure Eagle ERP to connect to its end of the tunnel
+* Only accept loopback connections and `use an SSH tunnel`_ between the machine on which Eagle runs and the one on which PostgreSQL runs, then configure Eagle to connect to its end of the tunnel
-* Accept connections to the machine on which Eagle ERP is installed, possibly over ssl (see `PostgreSQL connection settings`_ for details), then configure Eagle ERP to connect over the network
+* Accept connections to the machine on which Eagle is installed, possibly over ssl (see `PostgreSQL connection settings`_ for details), then configure Eagle to connect over the network

 Configuration sample
 --------------------